Mauser: After 1940

 In 1940, the Mauser Company was invited to take part in a competition to re-equip the German Army with a semi-automatic rifle, the Gewehr 41.
 A number of impractical requirements were specified, including that the design should not use holes drilled into the barrel to take off gas for the operating mechanism, thereby requiring mechanisms that proved unreliable.
 Two designs were submitted, and the Mauser version, the G 41(M), failed miserably in testing.
 It was canceled after a short production run.
 The resulting design did not see real success before it was switched to a simpler gas-operated system in the Gewehr 43.
-During World War II, the Mauser factory in Oberndorf was strategically bombed by the Allies, resulting in the deaths of 26 workers and the destruction of the company's power plant.
-French forces entered Oberndorf (which they subsequently occupied for some time) on 20 April 1945 when the town's mayor and planning committee surrendered without any resistance; no blood was shed there on that day.
+During World War II, the Mauser factory in Oberndorf, a major source of German arms production for the Reich, was strategically bombed by the Allies, resulting in the deaths of 26 workers and the destruction of the company's power plant.
+French forces entered Oberndorf (which they subsequently occupied for some time) on 20 April 1945 when the town's mayor and planning committee surrendered.